 Come along

-We host a monthly reading group where we discuss new work in the Environmental Humanities.
-The group is cross-disciplinary (including environmental history, geography, anthropology, political ecology, literary studies, and more), and readings are selected by different members each month.
-The theme for this year is Environmental Feminisms, with a focus in semester 1 on Hydro-feminism.
+We host a regular reading group where we discuss new work in the Environmental Humanities.
+The group is cross-disciplinary (including environmental history, geography, anthropology, political ecology, literary studies, and more), and readings are selected by different members.
+It is held online.

 Our reading so far